Everything You Need to Know About Travelling by Campervan in New Zealand

 What Type of Campervan to Get in New Zealand

 Now you need to decide what type of campervan to buy or rent in New Zealand.
-There are so many options from small camper-cars to large motorhomes that it’s really worth thinking about this thoroughly.
+There are so many options from small campercars to large motorhomes that it’s really worth thinking about this thoroughly.
 For a full comparison, check out What is the Best Type of Vehicle to Rent in New Zealand? and What Model of Car or Campervan to Buy for Travelling New Zealand.
+Plus, if budget is important, you might want to look at our campervan vs. car rental cost comparison.

 The most popular type of campervan available to buy at a cheap price in New Zealand is usually an SUV or people-mover with the back seats removed and fitted with a bed and perhaps other accessories.
 These are also the type of camping vehicle that you can rent without an age restriction as they are the easiest to drive.
 However, expect it to get quite cramped once your luggage is inside and to have limit amenities.
 These type of vehicles are not likely to be certified self-contained, so you can only camp in them in campsites, holiday parks and hostels.